GenomicMedLab/variation-normalizer-manuscript/README.md

 #### Cool-Seq-Tool installation

 You must set up [Cool-Seq-Tool](https://github.com/GenomicMedLab/cool-seq-tool/tree/v0.1.14-dev1) UTA database.
 This analysis used the `uta_20210129` version.
 More information can be found [here](https://github.com/GenomicMedLab/cool-seq-tool/tree/v0.1.14-dev1#uta-database-installation).
+Be sure to update the `UTA_DB_URL` environment variable.

 #### SeqRepo